awsdocs/amazon-ec2-user-guide/doc_source/working-with-security-groups.md

       + If you choose any other type, the protocol and port range are configured automatically\.

    1. For **Destination**, do one of the following\.
-      + Choose **Custom** and then enter an IP address in CIDR notation, a CIDR block, or another security group for which to allow outbound traffic\.
+      + Choose **Custom** and then enter an IP address in CIDR notation, a CIDR block, another security group, or a prefix list for which to allow outbound traffic\.
       + Choose **Anywhere** to allow outbound traffic to all IP addresses\.
 This option automatically adds the `0.0.0.0/0` IPv4 CIDR block as an allowed source\.

         If your security group is in a VPC that's enabled for IPv6, this option automatically adds a second rule for IPv6 traffic \(`::/0`\)\.